 Declared a UNESCO World Heritage site in 1916, the Khangchendzonga National Park holds a significant cultural and natural value in the Himalayan region.
 Named after the third highest mountain peak in the world, Kanchenjunga, the 1784 square kilometres biosphere reserve is home to nineteen tall peaks and eighteen glaciers.

 The park is home to snow leopards and another critically endangered animal, the Red Panda, the state animal of Sikkim.
 Besides these species other inhabitants here include Tibetan Wolf, Blue Sheep, Mainland Serow and two kinds of Musk deer.
+Booking sikkim tour packages for trekking through the varied terrain is the best way to get a chance to view the snow leopard and also allows you to take a peek into the way the locals live.
 Trekking through the varied terrain is the best way to get a chance to view the snow leopard and also allows you to take a peek into the way the locals live.

 Namdapha National Park, Arunachal Pradesh, India